The Present Perfect Tense

 We use the present perfect to talk about:

-- She has lived here for 10 years.
+- Example: She has lived here for 10 years.
+(She is still living here).

 📌 Structure